apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

   - Their [Plan Your Vote](https://vancouver.ca/plan-your-vote/) tool
   - Their [Voters' Guide](https://vancouver.ca/your-government/voters-guide.aspx)
 - The Twitter feed of [municipal reporter and national treasure Justin McElroy](https://twitter.com/j_mcelroy)
-- Notes on current Council’s record
+- Notes on current Council’s record:
   - [On the Record: Councillors on Their Broadway Plan Votes](https://thetyee.ca/News/2022/06/23/Councillors-Broadway-Plan-Votes/?utm_source=twitter&utm_medium=social&utm_content=062322-1&utm_campaign=editorial) by Jen St. Denis for The Tyee
   - [How Vancouver’s mayor and council voted on big issues this term](https://www.cbc.ca/news/canada/british-columbia/vancouver-council-mayor-votes-1.6573186) by Justin McElroy for CBC
-- Polling results (more will likely roll in as we approach election day)
+- Polling results (more will likely roll in as we approach election day):
   - [Research Co.’s Sep 8 Mayoral Poll](https://researchco.ca/2022/09/08/vanpoli-sept2022/) that saw Stewart narrowly leading Sim, with Hardwick and Marissen further behind
-  - [Mainstreet’s Aug 2 Mayoral poll](https://biv.com/article/2022/08/stewart-hardwick-and-marissen-lead-vancouver-mayor-race-poll) that saw Stewart narrowly leading, with Hardwick and Marissen ahead of Ken Sim
+  - [Mainstreet’s Aug 2 Mayoral poll](https://biv.com/article/2022/08/stewart-hardwick-and-marissen-lead-vancouver-mayor-race-poll) that saw Stewart narrowly leading, with Hardwick and Marissen ahead of Sim
 - Some slates and policy surveys by different organizations
   - [Women Transforming Cities](https://www.womentransformingcities.org/hpp-policy-asks)
   - The [Vancouver and District Labour Council](https://vdlc.ca/vdlc-endorses-municipal-candidates/)’s endorsements